 And here’s what most people forget.
 In the early days of the automotive industry, GM used to report sales every 10 days.
 Then they started reporting every 20 days before they started issuing monthly reports.

-Change seems impossible, then we get used to it
+Change seems weird, then we get used to it

 And so the cycle of change continues.